Can You Successfully Homeschool Preschool? The answer is a resounding, ‘Yes!” This is everything you need to get started.

 Largely, the boys are just along for the ride for the preschool years.
 My kids are close enough together in age that many of the activities we do for early elementary will appeal to the spectrum.

 They can just jump in and add on whenever they are ready.
 Before that they can play alongside whatever we are doing.
-I don’t ever intend to plan preschool again.
+I don’t ever intend to plan a complicated preschool again.

 What I do intend to do is what I should have done all along.
 So “preschool” at our house will look like this: